Antonio Pedroza

 Antonio Michael Pedroza Whitham (born 20 February 1991) is an English-Mexican professional footballer who plays as a forward.

 Early life

-Antonio Pedroza was born in Chester to a Mexican father and an English mother.
+Antonio Pedroza was born in Chester, England to a Mexican father and an English mother.
 At the age of two years, he was brought to Miguel Auza, a municipality located in the Mexican state of Zacatecas.

 Prior to starting his career, he spent short trial periods with various clubs in Europe such as Premier League clubs Fulham and Arsenal, as well as Spanish La Liga club Atletico de Madrid.

 Club career

 Mexico

-Pedroza made his league debut with Jaguares on 24 July 2010 against Necaxa, coming in as a substitute after 45' minutes.
+Pedroza made his league debut with Jaguares on 24 July 2010 against Necaxa, coming in as a substitute after 45 minutes.

 England

 In 2011, there were rumours that Pedroza could potentially join the English club Tottenham Hotspur, However, negotiations for Pedroza eventually fell through and he was left without a club because the Mexican draft had expired meaning he could not re-sign with Jaguares for the 2011–12 season.

 He eventually joined south London side Crystal Palace for whom he signed a three-year contract.
 However, he barely saw action with the Eagles' first team in the 2011–12 season.